BrettDrawsStuff/Nanoid2.0/README.md

 ---

+## Nanoid Lore

+In June 2025, BrettDrawsStuff created a small digital art collection of small creatures living in our devices only to cause chaos, inspired by the glitches, bugs, and mishaps that seem to happen on their own.
+The Nanoid art collection consists of 101 individual, hand-drawn little critters that come with their own customized personality description based on their nonsensical name, where they live within a device, and what kind of mischief they get up to, along with a 2nd "up close" view of the Nanoid.
+You can view the entire art collection here on the ethereum blockchain: [Nanoid Art Collection](https://opensea.io/collection/nanoids)

+Now moving forward to March 2026, BrettDrawsStuff wanted revisit the concept to give life to one of those mischievous little critters.
+Utilizing hand-drawn animated sprites, speech-to-text, and LLM capabilities so you can now interact with and talk to Nanoid 2.0!

+Nanoid 2.0 is CC0, open-source, and fully customizable for you to make it more personal to you to have fun with.

 ## What Nanoid Can Do

 - **Animated Sprites** — idles with a floating animation and periodic blinks.
 Reacts to touch, shake, time of day, and weather with different sprite states